dodgeballchampionscms/website/README.md

    - Go to Content Manager → Album → Create new entry
    - Select the team this album belongs to
    - Add album title (required)
-   - Optionally add: event date, location, photographer credit
+   - Optionally add: event date, location
+   - **Add Default Photographer Credit**: Enter photographer name (applies to all photos)
    - **Bulk Upload Photos**: Click on the "photos" field and drag/drop multiple images at once
    - Click Publish

-4. **Optional: Add Individual Photo Metadata** (for teams with resources):
+4. **Optional: Add Individual Photo Credits** (only if specific photos need different credits):
-   - After creating the album, teams can optionally add individual credits/captions
-   - Edit the album → scroll to "photoMetadata" JSON field
+   - Edit the album
-   - Add custom metadata in JSON format (we'll provide a UI for this later if needed)
+   - Scroll to "Photo Credits" section
+   - Click "+ Add component"
+   - Fill in the simple form:
+     - **Photo Filename**: Type the filename you see (e.g., "IMG_1234.jpg")
+     - **Photographer Name**: Override the default photographer for this photo
+     - **Caption**: Add an optional caption
+   - Click "+ Add component" again for each photo that needs individual credit
+   - Save and Publish
-   - For most teams: just bulk upload and use the album-level photographer credit
+   - **Note**: Most teams will skip this step and just use the default photographer credit

 ### API Permissions